shivaselvamsaravanan/free-genai-bootcamp-2025/sentence-constructor/chatgpt-ai/prompt.md

 -provide a possible sentence structure

--Do not use romaji when showing japanese,except in the table of vocabulary
+-Do not use romaji when showing japanese,except in the table of vocabulary -When the student is making an attempt interpet their reading so they can see what they  actually said

 ## Formatting Instructions
 -The formatted output will generally contain 3 parts: